Friday, December 24, 2010

 Deconstructing these super ePub files reveals important insights into both the iBooks app and Apple's EPUB strategy.
 Standard ePub files are but Zip archives containing text and image files.
 Those contained files evidence a striking similarity with the code of the web.
 Thus, eReaders are akin to web browsers, albeit very specialized ones.
 Apple has simply added Javascript and new HTML 5 constructs to the CSS, XHTML and so on found in conventional ePub files and interpreted by conventional eReaders.
 Rather than web-like, Apple's ePub files are web files, period.
 Similarly, the iBooks app is more of a modern HTML 5 web browser than an ePub eBook reader.

-pointed out that Apple isn't currently sharing how-to information on these techniques with medium to small publishers and self-publishers.
+It has been pointed out that Apple isn't currently sharing how-to information on these techniques with medium to small publishers and self-publishers.
 I suspect that there's more that's not being shared.
 It may well be that Apple isn't yet sharing the tools to easily implement these features except with the chosen few.
 Why do I think that?
 Here is why:

 Apple developers have access to tools and documentation that others do not.
 One of the tools recently released to Apple developers is the iAd Producer application.
 It looks like this: